fan-ziqi/robot_lab/README.md

 ## Overview

-**robot_lab** is an extension project based on Isaac Lab.
+**robot_lab** is a RL extension library for robots, based on IsaacLab.
 It allows you to develop in an isolated environment, outside of the core Isaac Lab repository.

 > [!IMPORTANT]
 > This code repository is currently at **[v2.0](https://github.com/fan-ziqi/robot_lab/releases/tag/v2.0)**, which corresponds to **[IsaacLab-v2.0.0](https://github.com/isaac-sim/IsaacLab/releases/tag/v2.0.0)**.